Auto Accidents Caused by Cell Phone Usage

 Although Austin Hands-Free went into effect on January 1, 2015, there were 102 traffic fatalities in Austin and included not only motor vehicle deaths, but pedestrian, cyclists, and motorcyclist fatalities.
 2015 was thus considered Austin’s deadliest year, and across the U.S. traffic fatalities rose by 8%.
 So, what happened?
 Perhaps, despite the obvious dangers and potential high fines, drivers still can’t seem to let go of the technology they rely on.

-Austin’s Distracted Driving Car Accident Lawyers
+Austin’s Car Accident Lawyers for Distracted Driving Crashes

 At McMinn Law Firm, we realize that driver inattention or distraction due to cell phone usage is a growing problem that is both lethal and preventable.